vidister/gimp-web/content/downloads/index.md

 Similarly to the above, Fedora users can install GIMP by running `yum install gimp`.

+### Gentoo

+Gentoo users can install GIMP by running `emerge gimp` for the latest stable version.

 ### Mandriva

 Mandriva Linux users can install GIMP by running `urpmi gimp`.